giellatekno/oahpa/sma/00_filtering-freezing-readme.txt

 names.xml   ==> no reverting needed; synchronized with the file in pedversions/.../meta/names.xml
 num_smanob.xml ==> filtered; no reverting needed; synchronized with the file in pedversions/.../meta/num_smanob.xml
-pronPers_smanob.xml  ==> no filtering now; no revertin; Lene is in charge of synchronizing it with that in pedversions/.../meta
+pronPers_smanob.xml  ==> no filtering now; no reverting; Lene is in charge of synchronizing it with that in pedversions/.../meta

 These files are the input files for the filtering operation.
 Anybody can work with them.
 They will be replaced by the filtered ones when testing is done (working on it now).